WISDEM/TowerSE/README.md

 ## Run Unit Tests

-To check if installation was successful, run the unit tests
+To check if installation was successful try to import the module

-    $ python test/test_ccblade.py
+    $ python
+    > import towerse.tower

+You may also run the unit tests.

-    $ python test/test_gradients.py
+    $ python src/towerse/test/test_gradients.py

 ## Detailed Documentation